When Does Confidence-Based Cascade Deferral Suffice?: Limitations

 \section{Limitations}

 In this work, we have identified problem settings where confidence-based deferral can be sub-optimal.
-These problem settings are 1. specialist setting, 2. label noise, and 3. distribution shift (see \Cref{fig:three_settings_grid} for experimental results in these settings).
+These problem settings are (1) specialist models, (2) label noise, and (3) distribution shift (see \Cref{fig:three_settings_grid} for experimental results in these settings).
 These problem settings are not exhaustive.
 Identifying other conditions under which confidence-based deferral performs poorly is an interesting direction for future work.
-Another interesting topic worth investigating is finite-sample behaviors of cascades, both with confidence-based deferral and with post hoc rules.
+Another interesting topic worth investigating is finite-sample behaviors of cascades, both with confidence-based deferral and with post-hoc rules.